 Having seen our first real-life pandas and polar bears, we escape with only one new cuddly toy and an expensive trip through the nearby air-conditioned Lindt store.
 It was worth the money just to stand in there for fifteen minutes.

 Having filled up on Schnitzel for previous dinners and found ourselves too full for pudding, we decide on a different plan for dinner tonight.
 Our main course is Sachertorte; our dessert is apple strudel.
-All goes well until Eric and Joseph decide they need savoury food instead, leaving me to mop up the rest of their uneaten puddings.
+All goes well until the others decide they need savoury food instead, leaving me to mop up the rest of their uneaten puddings.
 Today has not been an exemplary “being an adult” day.

 Somehow I miss the six o’clock start of the masonry drilling, only to be thrust into consciousness at seven by a fire engine blaring its horn down the street outside.
-The night was better for the adults but worse for Joseph, and I can tell the short hot nights are starting to take their toll on him.
+The night was better for the adults but worse for the child, and I can tell the short hot nights are starting to take their toll.

 We attempt to cool off with a day on the Danube, though without swimming costumes we’re restricted to paddling and boat hire.
 Two colossal nosebleeds from the small one send us scurrying for shade and calm, inevitably followed by beer and schnitzel.
 Has the concept of “vegetables” reached Austria yet?
 I’m not convinced, and I mentally note that my first meal back in Britain should be a giant salad with a chaser of vitamin pills.